lsst/dp0-2_lsst_io/data-access-analysis-tools/nb-intro.rst

 What is the Butler, and when do I use it?
 -----------------------------------------

 The Butler is a `middleware <https://pipelines.lsst.io/middleware/index.html>`_ component of the Data Management System (DMS) for persisting and retrieving datasets.
 The third generation "Gen3" Butler is being used for DP0.2.
 Full `Butler documentation <https://pipelines.lsst.io/modules/lsst.daf.butler/index.html>`_ is available, and several of the :ref:`DP0-2-Tutorials-Notebooks` demonstrate Butler use as well.
+The Butler is also described in the paper `The Vera C. Rubin Observatory Data Butler and Pipeline Execution System <https://ui.adsabs.harvard.edu/abs/2022SPIE12189E..11J/abstract>`_ (Jenness et al. 2022).

 The Butler is only accessible via the Notebook Aspect, whereas the Table Access Protocol (TAP) service can be used via all three aspects.